Kowl1307/voxelEngine/README.md

 - Modular list of Voxel Types
 - Voxel Scaling
   - (There are rounding errors with some fractions like 2/5)
+- Save/Load System
+  - Save world settings in a .world file
+  - Save each chunk in a .chunk file if it contained modified voxels.
+Only modified voxels are saved for obvious space reasons.
 - Basic First Person controller to explore the generated world

 ## Screenshots